-The oldest wood-framed courthouse in North Carolina, the courthouse has recently undergone an award-winning restoration.
+The oldest wood-framed courthouse in North Carolina, the courthouse underwent an award-winning restoration between 1997 and 2001.
 It serves as the backdrop for our courthouse dramatization, an integral tool for educating today’s youth about the early American legal system.

 John C. Manson House, c.1825

 The award-winning John C. Manson House is the jewel of Beaufort Historic Site’s authentic restoration efforts.
 This elegant Federal-style house stands on its original site as an excellent example of the Bahamian architecture so prevalent in Beaufort.
 It now boasts exact replications of the historic decorative faux finishes found on the interior walls and exterior doors of the house.